crytic/building-secure-contracts/not-so-smart-contracts/cosmos/incorrect_getsigners/README.md

 }
 ```

-The `signer` field is used for signature verification - as can be seen in `GetSigners` method below.
+The `signer` field is used for signature verification, as demonstrated in the `GetSigners` method below.

 ```go
 func (msg *MsgCreatePost) GetSigners() []sdk.AccAddress {